Keto chicken casserole

 - salt and pepper

-- 2 lbs 900 g boneless chicken thighs, skinless
+- 2 lbs 900 g skinless boneless chicken thighs, cut into bite-sized pieces

 - 7 oz.
 200 g (425 ml) shredded cheese